• Jewish Street Art Festival

 2019 – Jerusalem

-The 2019 Jewish Street Art Festival is taking place as part of the 2019 Jerusalem Biennale in October and November.
-We are partnering with First Station (Tachana Rishona), the Artists’ Colony (Hutzot Hayotzer), and the Schechter Institute in the heart of Jerusalem to create site-specific pieces at all three locations!
+The 2019 Jewish Street Art Festival took place as part of the 2019 Jerusalem Biennale in October and November.
+We partnered with First Station (Tachana Rishona), the Artists’ Colony (Hutzot Hayotzer), and the Schechter Institute in the heart of Jerusalem to create site-specific pieces at all three locations.

 2020 – Across North America